pepstock-org/Charba-Wiki/docs/DefaultsCharts.md

 The padding to add inside the chart.

-The [padding](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/options/Padding.html) configuration is nested into the layout configuration as following:
+The [padding](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/options/Padding.html) configuration is nested in the layout configuration as following:

 ```java
 // --------------------------------------